vsayala/bms-flux/eda_mcp/README.md

 ## Requirements
 - See `pyproject.toml` for dependencies.
-- For dashboard: `pip install streamlit plotly seaborn`
+- For dashboard: `pip install streamlit plotly seaborn streamlit-autorefresh`

 ---
-For questions or customization, see the code in `tools.py` or contact the maintainers.
+For questions or customization, see the code in `